ibm-cloud-docs/Cloudant/tutorials/create_query.md

 {{site.data.keyword.cloudant_short_notm}} Query uses Mongo-style query syntax to search for documents by using logical operators. {{site.data.keyword.cloudant_short_notm}} Query is a combination of a view and a search index.

 When you use {{site.data.keyword.cloudant_short_notm}} Query, the query planner looks at the selector (your query) to determine the correct index to choose from.
-In memory, we filter out the documents by the selector, which is why, even without an index, you can still query with various fields.
+In memory, you filter out the documents by the selector, which is why, even without an index, you can still query with various fields.

 If no available defined index matches the specified query, then {{site.data.keyword.cloudant_short_notm}} uses the `_all_docs` index, which looks up documents by ID.
 In the worst case scenario, it returns all the documents by ID (full table scan).
-Full table scans are expensive to process, and we recommend that you create an index.
+Full table scans are expensive to process, and it is recommended that you create an index.
 {: tip}

 To create an index, follow these steps: